Founder & Executive Director

 After leading the design and development teams for Advanced Functionality ATMs Bill was asked to take over field operations as Director of Operations for VCOM and ATM, managing all the servicing and support for 1,000 VCOM and 4,500 ATM machines.
 In 2007 7-Eleven sold the ATM business to Cardtronics, Inc. and Bill transferred to Cardtronics as SVP for Advanced Functionality and managed both the business development and field operations for the multi-function ATM fleet.
 In 2014 Bill retired from Cardtronics Inc. as Senior Vice President for Software Development after a career spanning over 30 years in the IT industry.

-Bill has a lifelong love of dogs and is excited about his involvement and support of Topaz Canine Services mission.
+Bill has a lifelong love of dogs and is excited about his involvement and support of Topaz Assistance Dogs mission.

 Bio coming soon.